Rikhter R-23: Development

 A subsequent application found the cannon in the Soviet space program.
-It was mounted on the military space station ALMAZ/Salyut 3/OPS-2 as a self-defence weapon.
+It was mounted on the military space station Almaz Salyut 3 (also known as OPS-2) as a self-defence weapon.
 At the end of the mission, when the station flew unmanned, it was tested and successfully fired.
 This "space cannon" had a supply of 32 rounds.

 Mechanism

 The 23 mm R-23 is a gas-operated revolver cannon.
 The revolving cylinder has four cartridge chambers.
 Three separate gas systems are used; one ejects the fired cartridge case from the chamber, another chambers a fresh round, and the last drives the revolver cylinder and the feed mechanism.

 In most gun designs, rounds are fed from the rear and rammed forward into the chamber.
 This leads to the traditional cartridge layout with the bullet or shell at the front, and a tapering cylindrical casing behind it.
 As the round is pushed forward, the tapering shape of the bullet and casing guides it into the center of the chamber.
 Rikhter's 261P design did the opposite, feeding the round rearward.
 To accomplish this, GSKB-398 (now GNPP PRIBOR) designed a round with the bullet completely enclosed in a galvanized steel casing, which was tapered to a bullet-like ogee at the rear and tipped by the electrically-fired primer.
 The front of the round was open, with the tip of the shell even with the end of the opening.
 The shell was held into the case by heavy crimping near the end of the shell.

 The ammunition is fed from the right side only and consists of a belt that contains the cartridges in disintegrating belt links.
 The latter drop out on the left side of the receiver.
 Fired cases are ejected forwards on the right side of the receiver.

 The R-23 cannon has an automatic charging mechanism that fires the cannon in case of a misfire.
 When one of the two pyrotechnical cartridges is fired, a small bolt inside that cartridge is accelerated to penetrate the side wall of the R-23 cartridge.
 The hot propellant gases of the pyrotechnical cartridge follow the bolt into the dud R-23 cartridge and ignite the propellant charge to fire the round.
 This unique and curious mechanism was used in the R-23 cannon for the first time.
 The same kind of mechanism with a single pyrotechnical cartridge was later incorporated into the 30 mm GSh-30-1 aircraft cannon.